suja27/Data-Analysis-portfolio/README.md

   I have  practiced many sql problems from leet code  Such as easy, medium , hard level of complexity.These exercises helped strengthen my understanding of SQL concepts such as JOIN, GROUP BY, subqueries, window functions, and complex filtering, which are essential for solving real-world data problems.

+  ## **HR-Dashboard** ##
+   <a  href = "https://github.com/suja27/HR-Dashboard-PowerBI" >  HR-Dashboard-PowerBI </a>
+  **Description** This project features a comprehensive HR Dashboard built using Power BI, designed to help stakeholders analyze workforce data and support data-driven decision-making.
+The dashboard is structured across three main pages, Each page includes interactive visuals such as bar charts, line graphs, and slicers to allow users to explore the data dynamically.
+The dashboard aims to improve HR efficiency, support strategic planning, and uncover employee trends across the organization.